-If one part suffers, every part suffers with it; When any member of the body suffers because be is not using his spiritual gift in the body, the whole church suffers.
+"If one part suffers, every part suffers with it," -- When any member of the body suffers because he is not using his spiritual gift in the body, the whole church suffers.
 One troubled center of pain in the human body affects the entire body.
 When one member suffers in any way, it is essential for the body to feel the pain together.
-This is one of the basic reasons HBF has a sharing time during the service.
-It gives an opportunity for those in the body to share spiritual pain so we can all share it together.
-This sharing can be done in a small home group, but it is more effective in the large group because then the whole body sends its healing qualities to heal the one source of pain.

-When we fail to use our gifts the whole church suffers.
+When we fail to use our gifts, the whole church suffers.
 When we gossip or have a critical spirit, the whole body is affected.
 When we withhold our monies because we are not happy about something in the church, this hurts the whole body.
-If we have a heart for missions but not for Covenant Christian School, this affects the whole church.
-What we do or don't do affects the whole body.
+Whatever we do or don't do affects the whole body.

 You would think it hilarious if you saw someone walking down the street slapping himself in the face.
-Yet Christians are constantly slapping other Christians in the body by neglect, slander, criticism and antagonism or whatever.
+Yet, Christians are constantly slapping other Christians in the body by neglect, slander, criticism and antagonism or whatever.

-If one part is honored every part rejoices with it.
-If God is blessing someone in a big way in the use of his spiritual gift, this should cause the whole church to rejoice.
-It God chooses in His sovereignty to bless some families more than others, we should all rejoice.
+"If one part is honored, every part rejoices with it." -- If God is blessing someone in a big way in the use of his spiritual gift, this should cause the whole church to rejoice.
+If God chooses in His sovereignty to bless some families more than others, we should all rejoice.
 Someone has said, "It is much easier to suffer with those who are suffering than to rejoice with those who are rejoicing."

 What is Paul's point?
 We are not islands.
 We are not Lone Ranger Christians.
 The Bible speaks of individuality but not individualism.
 We are all dependent and interdependent on one another.
 God hates pride and an independent spirit.
 When we are submitted to the Lordship of Christ and using our spiritual gifts for the common good, we are blessing the body, and when we are not, we are causing the body to suffer.
-This is also true of how brothers and sisters in other denominations and parachurch groups.
+This is also true of our brothers and sisters in other denominations and parachurch groups.
 They need us and we need them and this will become even more evident when persecution comes to Christians in our country.